gui-gaspar/PyaGPT/README.md

 # PyaGPT - Virtual Assistant of Instituto Piaget

-The **PyaGPT** project is an innovative application that leverages various technologies to create a virtual assistant specialized in providing information about Instituto Piaget.
-The user interface is developed using Streamlit, while the backend is managed by FastAPI, ensuring efficient communication between the system's components.
-The Neo4j graph database stores all essential information about the institute, such as contacts and courses, as well as user-specific data, like personal information and class schedules, allowing for contextual and personalized responses.
-Integration with the Ollama API enables the use of advanced language models to answer user queries more accurately and relevantly.
+🚀 The **PyaGPT** project is an innovative application that leverages various technologies to create a virtual assistant 🤖 specialized in providing information about Instituto Piaget.
+The user interface is developed using **Streamlit** 💻, while the backend is managed by **FastAPI** ⚡, ensuring efficient communication between the system's components.
+The **Neo4j** graph database 🗄️ stores all essential information about the institute, such as contacts and courses, as well as user-specific data, like personal information and class schedules 📝, allowing for contextual and personalized responses.
+Integration with the **Ollama API** enables the use of advanced language models 💡 to answer user queries more accurately and relevantly.
 PyaGPT is thus an interactive, easy-to-use, and efficient tool, ideal for facilitating access to institutional information about Piaget.

 ## Architecture